• Skip to primary navigation

 Can I make this in advance?

-You can make both the filling and the pastry up to 2 days in advance and store (separately and covered) in the fridge.
+You can make both the filling and the pastry up to 2 days in advance and store them (separately and covered) in the fridge.

 Do I have to use suet pastry?